learn-co-students/python-lists-readme-data-science-intro-000/README.md

 top_travel_cities
 ```

+    ['Solta',
+     'Greenville',
+     'Buenos Aires',
+     'Los Cabos',
+     'Walla Walla Valley',
+     'Marakesh',
+     'Albuquerque',
+     'Archipelago Sea',
+     'Iguazu Falls',
+     'Salina Island',
+     'Toronto',
+     'Pyeongchang',
+     'San Antonio',
+     'San Antonio']

-The `pop` method is available to call on any list, and removes the last element from the list.
+If you press shift+enter on the above line of code, we will have `'San Antonio'` as the last two elements of the list.
+Luckily, we have the `pop` method to remove one of them.
+The `pop` method is available to call on any list and removes the last element from the list.
 As you can see below, calling `pop` removed our last element.

 ```python